sintefenergy/pyshop/README.md

 The nicest python interface to SHOP
 # 1 Place missing external libraries into *this* directory

-> NOTE: You may not distribut cplex library as it requires end user license
+> NOTE: You may not distribute cplex library as it requires end user license

 You will find these under /shop/bin